Xunnamius/black-flag/README.md

 Black Flag provides first-class support for authoring sprawling deeply nested tree-like structures of commands and child commands.

-No more wrestling with positional parameters.
 No more pleading with `yargs::commandDir` to behave.
-And no more dealing with help text that unexpectedly changes depending on the OS or the presence of aliases or what have you.
+Less wrestling with positional parameters.
+Less tap-dancing around footguns.
+And no more dealing with help text that unexpectedly changes depending on the OS or the presence of aliases.

 ```shell
 myctl --version